wudong/wudong.github.io/_posts/2014-06-15-life-in-the-uk-test.md

 What makes me happy is that the [bounce rate](http://en.wikipedia.org/wiki/Bounce_rate) is really low, which means people do like to use when they find it.

 So in the end, after all the efforts, it is more or less a failed project.
-But I do learn a lot.
+But I do learn a lot; I shall write more posts in the near future to summarise these hard-earned lessons.
 Next time, will I do things differently?
-Maybe, maybe not.
-I really like the way it is currently implemented.
+Maybe, maybe not, Cause I really like the way it is currently implemented.
 Maybe next time google is smart enough to figure it is a good website :)